Welcome to Island Community Mental Health

 More on our About Us page.

 Mental illness often has no visible manifestations and, therefore, may go unnoticed.
 Experiencing a mental illness may be isolating, sometimes feel frightening or embarrassing and may seem overwhelming.
 Whether you have a mental illness, or are someone with a loved one who has a mental illness, you need to know that experiencing a mental illness is not the end of the road and that recovery is possible.
-At Capital Mental Health Association, we know that it is possible to have a mental illness and still lead a life that is fulfilling, with the capacity to work, enjoy recreational activities, volunteer, develop relationships and be an active member of your community.
+At Island Community Mental Health, we know that it is possible to have a mental illness and still lead a life that is fulfilling, with the capacity to work, enjoy recreational activities, volunteer, develop relationships and be an active member of your community.

 We believe that each person who experiences mental illness has the capacity to move forward, to learn and grow, and that even the smallest steps towards recovery can achieve an improved quality of life.
 We understand that sometimes it can feel impossible to take those next steps, big or small, on your own, so we are here to help.